eventuallyconsultant/codegenr/README.md

 ---

 While using handlebars file, you can use as well Rhai which is a embedded scripting language and evaluation engine for Rust.
-In the case of codegenr, you can use files.rhai to perform script instruction, check, convertion and much more depending on your needs.
+In the case of codegenr, you can use files.rhai to perform script instruction, check, convertion, etc... as custom helpers, usable from the .hbs templates

 Here is a simple example and what it is used for: